HARFORD COUNTY'S SPORTS & SOCIAL CLUB

-There is NO BLOCKING!
-If a play is made in the general vacinity of another player, that player must remove himself from forward play.
+If a play is made in the general vicinity of another player, that player must remove himself from forward play.

-The quarterback MAY not run the ball on the offensive half of the field
+The quarterback MAY NOT run the ball on the offensive half

-The defense may not cross into the backfield (across the line of scrimmage) until the side judge reaches the 5 second count.
-If the ball is handed off or a lateral is throw the defense may rush in immediately.
+Rush Count: The defense may not cross into the backfield (across the line of scrimmage) until the side judge reaches the 5 second count.
+If the ball is handed off or a lateral/pitch is throw the defense may rush in immediately.

-The 25 second snap count starts when the ball is set on the line of scrimmage.
-The snap count is in effect on extra points, because the clock runs on extra points except in the last 2 minutes of the second half.
+Snap Count: The 25 second snap count starts when the ball is set on the line of scrimmage.

 5 yard penalties: